 The new moon, when you do not see the moon at all in the sky, is the time to get serious about moving on from bad behaviors and toxic relationships permanently.

 The simplest way to use astrological timing to help get the energy flowing and for your goals to manifest in the easiest way is to use the days of the week and the moon phase.
-By pairing this metaphysical energy with your mundane actions, like filing out job applications or starting a new exercise program, you'll see the positive changes you want smoothly and gentle come into your life.
+By pairing this metaphysical energy with your mundane actions, like filling out job applications or starting a new exercise program, you'll see the positive changes you want smoothly and gently come into your life.

 Let's first take a closer look at the days of the week.

 Sunday: This is the day of the week dedicated to the sun and the god.
-Think success, strength, men's mysteries and bringing light to dark situations.
+Think success, strength, men's mysteries, and bringing light to dark situations.
 For practical ideas, think of this day as a day to start that plan to raise your grades, fill out a new job application, or a time to visit a friend going through a rough time.

 Tuesday: This is the day of the week dedicated to the planet Mars and the Roman god Mars.
 Think protection and standing up for what is right.
 This is a great day to look at what practical steps you can take, such as a self-defense course, to increase your personal protection.
-Writing letters to editors, senators, and CEO's would all be practical ways to use this day's energy for positive change.
+Writing letters to editors, senators, and CEOs would all be practical ways to use this day's energy for positive change.

 Wednesday: This is the day of the week dedicated to the Norse god Odin and the Roman god Mercury.
-This is the day to look at communication, divine messages and luck.
-Practical ideas are to send that email or letter that will help build bridges and foster clear communication.
+This is the day to look at communication, divine messages , and luck.
+Practical ideas are to send an email or letter that will help build bridges and foster clear communication.
 Look more closely at the lessons of your faith on this day or start a gratitude journal.

 Thursday: This is the day of the week dedicated to the Norse god Thor and the Roman god Jupiter.
 This is the day to look at what actions you can take to improve your health and bring abundance to your home.
-Today is the perfect day to start that new exercise program or taking a closer look at your budget.
+Today is the perfect day to start that new exercise program or take a closer look at your budget.

 Friday: This is the day of the week dedicated to the Norse goddess Freya and the Roman goddess Venus.
 Think love, caring, beauty, and romance.
 This is a great day to go to the spa, get that new haircut, or send that note in your child's lunch telling them just how proud you are of them.

 Saturday: This is the day of the week dedicated to the planet Saturn and the goddess Hecate.
 This is a great day to move on from toxic relationships and to remove old behaviors that no longer serve you.
-Make room in your life for more positive people, and the best version of you on this day.
+Make room in your life for more positive people and the best version of you on this day.